 - Project description and justification (5 pages, maximum)

-- A list of specific files the candidate expects to access at the Harry S. Truman Library and Museum
+- A list of specific collections and box numbers the candidate expects to access at the Harry S. Truman Library and Museum

 - Two letters of reference from persons familiar with the applicant’s scholarly work, including one from the project advisor, if candidate is a graduate or post-doctoral student.
 Letters must be received by the deadline and mailed or emailed directly to the Grants Administrator by the referring individual.